Human parasites and worms

-Recent studies estimate that 85% of the North American adult population has at least one form of internal human parasite living in their intestines or organs.
+Recent studies estimate that 85% of the North American adult population has at least one form of internal human parasite or parasitic worm living inside of them.
 Other authorities feel this figure may be as high as 95%.

-How can we possibly get infested by parasites in the United States?
+How can we possibly get infested by parasites or worms in the United States?

 Here are just a few of the ways: